-5. Contribute to team and group work for scientific investigations and for the process of learning.
+5. Collaborate effectively with team members for scientific investigations and for the process of learning.

 Students must have successfully completed MATH2310, and either PHYS2111 or PHYS2250 to enrol in this course.
 Students cannot enrol in this course if they have previously successfully completed PHYS3375.